Esophageal Cancer (cont.)

 What is the esophagus?

-The esophagus is in the chest.
-It's about 10 inches long.
+The esophagus is a muscular tube in the chest.
+It's about 10 inches (25 centimeters) long.

 This organ is part of the digestive tract.
 Food moves from the mouth through the esophagus to the stomach.

-Cancer cells can spread by breaking away from the original tumor.
-They may enter blood vessels or lymph vessels, which branch into all the tissues of the body.
-The cancer cells may attach to other tissues and grow to form new tumors that may damage those tissues.
-The spread of cancer cells is called metastasis.
-See the Staging section for information about esophageal cancer that has spread.
+Esophageal cancer cells can spread by breaking away from an esophageal tumor.
+They can travel through blood vessels or lymph vessels to reach other parts of the body.
+After spreading, cancer cells may attach to other tissues and grow to form new tumors that may damage those tissues.

 Viewers share their comments